fimars/indexme/README.md

 ## Index ME!
-Like windows-trees, but more format.
+Like tree command, but more format.

 ### Installtion
 ```bash